nanovazquez/reactjs-training/exercise-4/README.md

       ...
     ```

 * **Domain-style:** separate folders per feature or domain, possibly with sub-folders per file type.
-With this approach, you can group everything that makes sense to group into a single folder, and use the **index.ts** files to export what you want to expose.
+With this approach, you can group everything that makes sense  into a single folder, and use the **index.ts** files to export what you want to expose.
 We do split React (components) and Redux (data domain), as the actions and reducers are usually used in more than one component.

 This is the approach we were using in the exercises.